 Several of these images became the artist’s source material for a series of Photo Paintings.
 The technique varies, but in many, the picture appears blurred or wiped away after completion.
 In Matrosen (Sailors), for example, it looks as if he painted the entire scene and then passed over it with a dry brush.

 You can view the complete series of Richter’s Photo Paintings here.

-My painting instructor at Academie Noord saw Richter’s technique as an opportunity to teach selective focus, and also to challenge us to paint “away from the photograph”.
+Marilou van Lierop, my painting instructor at Academie Noord, saw Richter’s technique as an opportunity to teach selective focus, and also to challenge us to paint “away from the photograph”.
 Repeatedly throughout the course, she noted,